ggreen86/XLSX-Workbook-Class/README.md

 I also added two new methods that was requested by users - GetNamedRange() and GetNamedRanges().
 GetNamedRange() takes two parameters, the workbook Id and the named range (text name), and returns the sheet id and cell locations.
 GetNamedRanges() takes a single parameter, the workbook Id, and returns an object containing all named ranges in the workbook (see the method to get the return structure).
 I will be updating the documentation to include these two new methods.

+<b>Beta 10 Changes</b>
+I have made changes to how the strings are being stored.
+This was done to improve performance in writing to cell string values and then saving to the spreadsheet.
+Please see the Release Notes for more information.  <b>Note: I have done testing but this change does affect the saving of workbooks, so please test before using.</b>  I have also fixed the support for shared formulas; again see Release Notes for more information.

 ## Written By

 Gregory Green